-In Part 1, you learned four points from my article "11 Warning Signs of Gaslighting," after I received an email asking the difference between gaslighting versus poor communication, complete with examples.
+In Part 1, you learned four points from my article "11 Warning Signs of Gaslighting," after I received an email asking the difference between gaslighting and poor communication.
 In Part 2, we continue to go through points 5 through 8, along with quotes from the sender of the email.

 Copyright 2019 Sarkis Media